ZeusWPI/zeus.ugent.be/content/blog/17-18/cscbe.md

 ```
 This is were our attack will happen.
 We let the flow described earlier proceed as normal, except we intercept the final message returning the flag to the client.
 Assume we want to decrypt the fifth byte of the flag.
 If we manage to set the length of the first datablock to 3, the fifth byte of the flag will be interpreted as the length of the second data block.
 If this length is greater than the amount of remaining bytes, then our byte will get sent back to the server unencrypted!
 To do this, we need to know the original length of the flag, which is hardcoded and 39.
 So we replace the second byte with `C' = C XOR 0x27 XOR 0x3` and this should print the correct byte and the preceding byte.

 However, we're not there yet.
 All ciphertexts get signed with HMAC_SHA256.
 At this point, we got stuck for a bit.
-Around 2.5 hours before the competition ended a hint was posted (see challenge description) which allowed us to finish this challenge in time.
+Around 2.5 hours before the competition ended a hint was posted (see challenge description) which led to the solution.

 ```